 Old Norse was an evolution of the very early Proto-Norse, which was spoken in the region during the 8th century, evolving into the different modern North Germanic languages after the Viking Ages.

-Along with other North Germanic languages, it derives from Old Norse and is currently the most widely spoken North Germanic language.
-It is composed of the Roman alphabet in addition to a handful of other letters.
+Along with other North Germanic languages, or which it is currently the most widely spoken, it derives from Old Norse.
+It uses the Latin alphabet, along with a handful of other letters.

 The standard word order in Swedish follows that of most Germanic languages, that is, the finite verb always appears in second position in a declarative main clause.
-Morphologically Swedish is similar to English, that is, words have practically lost inflections apart from some exceptions and there are no grammatical cases, and a distinction between plural and singular.
-Swedish has masculine and femenine gender, though.
-Again, just as it happens in English, adjectives are compared in the same way, but they are inflected depending on gender, number and definiteness.
-Older analyses posit the cases nominative and genitive and there are some remains of the use of accusative and dative forms as well.
+Morphologically, Swedish is similar to English, that is, words have practically lost inflections apart from some exceptions, there are no grammatical cases, and a distinction is made between plural and singular.
+However, Swedish has masculine and feminine gender.
+Again, as in English, adjectives are compared in the same way, but they are inflected depending on gender, number and definiteness.
+Older analyses posit the nominative and genitive cases and there are some remains of the use of accusative and dative forms as well.
 Unlike English, though, the definiteness of nouns is marked primarily through suffixes and not articles.
 This is then complemented with separate definite and indefinite articles.
 Swedish is also spoken in Norway, Brazil (where between 800,000 to 1 million people claim Scandinavian ancestry - the first sea line between the two countries was initiated in 1909), Argentina, Estonia and the USA.
 In fact, the US alone accounts for approximately 300,000 Scandinavian speakers.
-Out of the 9.5 million Swedish-speaking people, there are over 7.9 million who access the Internet worldwide in Swedish.
+Out of the 9.5 million Swedish-speaking people in the world, there are over 7.9 million who access the Internet in Swedish.